 I received a couple of recent questions recently about where to find decent advanced courseware for Civil 3D.
-Seem to come with the territory.
-It deserves an answer too.
+Seems to come with the territory.
+This deserves an answer.

 If you have a couple of years of real-world experience using Civil 3D, you can audit (for free) the Autodesk Certification Professional for Civil 3D Exam Prep Course.